Norwik/Garment/README.md

     </p>
 </p>

 Garment retains a single connection pool for different database types used inside you application (MySQL, Redis, Etcd ... etc).
-You can achieve the same by preserving the same connection pool across sub packages by passing it as a parameter.
+Please note that garment won't be needed and not recommended if you already preserve the same connection pool across your application sub packages.

 ## Documentation